 When I first tasted Serious Eats’ Halal Cart-Style Chicken and Rice with White Sauce, I immediately returned to my days in Manhattan.
 The savoury chicken scent from the halal carts was something I’d never forget.
 The chicken, marinated in a mix of herbs, lemon, and spices, was perfectly cooked and served over a bed of golden rice.
 The creamy white sauce that topped everything off gave it that distinct, crave-worthy flavour, making this dish feel like a unique experience every time.

 This recipe brings the Midtown street food experience straight to your home.
-You’ll need simple ingredients like chicken, rice, lemon, and spices and a bit of time to marinate the chicken.
+You’ll need simple ingredients like chicken, rice, lemon, spices, and a bit of time to marinate the chicken.
 If you want to recreate the street-style chicken rice you remember, you’ll love this home version inspired by Kenji’s take.
 The sauce is the real star, giving the dish its unique taste, which pairs perfectly with the chicken and rice.
 Whether for lunch or a late-night snack, this dish never disappoints.

-Some ingredients you’ll need to make Halal Cart Chicken and Rice:
+Ingredients you’ll need to make Halal Cart Chicken and Rice:

 - Cumin: dried cumin, versatile, spice, warm, earthy, flavour, used in Indian, Mexican, and Middle Eastern cuisines.